aaai-uc/aaai-uc.github.io/2023_programCommittee.md

 The AAAI 2023 Undergraduate Consortium thanks all of the members of its program committee for their contributions to selecting our AAAI-23 UC Cohort. [(Meet our cohort!)](https://aaai-uc.github.io/2023_scholarsDRAFT.html)

 ## Undergraduate Consortium Co-Chairs
-- Patricia Ordóñez, University of Maryland
+- Patricia Ordóñez, University of Maryland Baltimore County
 - Elaine Short, Tufts University

 ## Program Chair (Evaluation and Schedule)